-LOST MATES HAUNT AN ANZAC My great-uncle, Anzac veteran Arthur Singleton, was admitted to a Tasmanian mental asylum in 1926.
-He constantly spoke of being tormented by the voices of his dead mates on Gallipolli.
-Arthur had gone on to fight at Lone Pine and in France,
+MATES AT GALLIPOLI HAUNT A SHELL-SHOCKED ANZAC My great-uncle, Anzac veteran Arthur Singleton, was admitted to a Tasmanian mental asylum in 1926.
+He constantly spoke of being tormented by the voices of his dead mates on Gallipoli.
+After enlisting in the 12th Battalion at the outbreak of

 Read more →Private Arthur Singleton (Service No. 301) was one of the first young Australians to volunteer in WWI.
 He was a farmer’s son, from South Road, Ulverstone.
 Aged 20, he joined the Tasmanian 12th Battalion, sailing off to Egypt aboard the troopship Geelong on October 20 1914.
 He